Permafrost is defined as ground (soil or rock and included ice or organic matter) that remains at or below 0°C for at least two consecutive years.

-Nunataryuk will move beyond current one dimensional representation of permafrost thaw to characterize resulting lateral fluxes, linking land to coast to ocean.
+Although land and subsea permafrost contains vast carbon stocks, it is currently either not represented at all in Earth System Models, or limited to a one-dimensional description of the land permafrost without lateral exchange.
+Nunataryuk will move beyond this one dimensional representation of permafrost thaw to characterize resulting lateral fluxes, thus linking land to coast to ocean.
 Nunataryuk will also be the first EU program ever to target the more vulnerable subsea permafrost and assess its potential for abrupt methane releases to the atmosphere.
-Although land and subsea permafrost contains vast carbon stocks, it is currently either not represented at all in ESMs, or limited to a one dimensional description of the land permafrost without lateral exchange (Vonk and Gustafsson, 2013).
-Subsea permafrost, in particular, is a potentially important compotent, but so far, the data basis for its inclusion has been missing.
-Both sub- permafrost and intra-permafrost carbon stocks, whether in the form of buried vegetation/soil or as preformed greenhouse gas, are poorly constrained, in terms of distribution, amount and source (McGuire et al. 2009).
-Nunataryuk aims at addressing these omissions.
+Subsea permafrost, in particular, is a potentially important compotent for the Earth System Models, but so far, the data basis for its inclusion in the Models has been missing.
+Both sub-permafrost and intra-permafrost carbon stocks, whether in the form of buried vegetation/soil or as preformed greenhouse gas, are poorly constrained, in terms of distribution, amount and source.

-On the way to this end result, for the first time, subsea permafrost will be integrated into an ESM and be coupled to the overlying ocean, and, for the first time, pan-arctic coastal fluxes will be integrated into an ESM.
+On the way to this end result, for the first time, subsea permafrost ans pan-arctic coastal fluxes will be integrated into an Earth System Model and be coupled to the overlying ocean.
 As a result, we will be able to project permafrost changes and their consequences until 2300, for the first time including permafrost in its entirety from land to coast to ocean and coupled to the capacity to calculate the societal costs of mitigation.
-By interlocking the results of natural and socio-economic modelling and work packages within the project structure, Nunataryuk creates a fertile environment for innovative and interdisciplinary science.

 Infrastructure: Nunataryuk adopts a dual approach to studying that conducts knowledge building while also creating tools for tackling challenges faced by coastal communities confronted with challenges related to permafrost thaw.
 Overall, practical and rational recommendations are not available to decision-makers for assessing risks relating to existing and planned coastal infrastructure in an uncertain and changing climate with thawing permafrost.
 Simple tools are to some extent available to identify/quantify the vulnerability of specific infrastructure constructions.
 However, innovative thermal and mechanical numerical models are needed to properly describe the relevant processes for coastal infrastructure, such as increased coastal erosion and increased water transport in unsaturated and ice-rich permafrost soils.
 Nunataryuk moves beyond evaluating the vulnerability of individual infrastructures to recommendations for evaluating the vulnerability of infrastructure systems at the community scales.
 Nunataryuk produces new inventories of existing coastal infrastructure and its state, and develops data-aggregation algorithms and models that provide failure-probabilities (quantitatively or qualitatively) at the required scales.
 Through consultations and co-design, the proposed project responds to community-identified needs and generates output that integrates state of the art science, consultation, and scenarios of future change but is designed for use by local authorities.